ItaiAxelrad/itaiaxelrad/src/projects/personal/climbing-blog/index.md

 ## Conclusion

-You can see the final result at [axelradclimbing.com](https://www.axelradclimbing.com).
+While the site is still a bit of work in progress, I am really proud of the end result.
+There is something so incredibly satisfying about achieving a long term goal.
+You can view the live site at [axelradclimbing.com](https://www.axelradclimbing.com).

+On to the next!